encord-team/encord-client-python/docs/source/general_concepts.rst

 For each of the concepts, you find a client that allows you to interact with the specific subsets of the data.
 For example, the *Project* has an associated :class:`.EncordClientProject` and the *Dataset* has an associated :class:`.EncordClientDataset`.

-If you haven't already, you can go ahead and install the SDK by following the :ref:`installation:Installation` guide or skip directly to the :ref:`authentication:Authentication` page to get going with using the |product|.
+If you haven't already, you can go ahead and install the SDK by following the :ref:`installation:Installation` guide or skip directly to the :ref:`authentication:Authentication` page to get going with using the |sdk|.